Azurency/CQUI_Community-Edition/README.md

-# civ6_qui
-Civilization 6 - Quick UI
+# Civilization 6 - Quick U

 ### How to use
 Find your DLC folder, usually on Windows it is: